Tips and Tricks for Assembling Raise the Black Plastic Miniatures

 Melee Weapons

 • Swords & Axes – These are both Standard Melee Weapons, with no rules difference between them.
 EVERY model needs at least one melee weapon in their hand, on their belt, or on their back.
+I like to pair my axes with models that have blunderbuses or explosives to help them stand out as different.

 How Many of Each Type Should I Make?